kieransweetman/search-app/README.md

 # Requirements

 ## Technology stack
-MongoDB, Node.js/Spring Boot, ExpressJS/Spring Rest, LitElement or React, TailwindCSS 3.0 or Bootstrap 5
+MongoDB, Node.js, ExpressJS, React, TailwindCSS 3.0

 ## Task Description
 In this task, a simple search application needs to be implemented as a single page with a text